smithoss/gonymizer/README.md

 All graphics used in this project are released under the [Create Common License 3.0](https://creativecommons.org/licenses/by/3.0/us/)

-The Go gopher was designed by [Renee French](http://reneefrench.blogspot.com/)

-The Go gopher PNG the Gonymizer logo was created from is [Takuya Ueda](https://twitter.com/tenntenn)

-The Gonymizer gophers logo was created by [Levi Junkert](https://github.com/junkert)
+The Gonymizer Gophers logo was created by [Levi Junkert](https://github.com/junkert) which uses the Go Gopher that [Takuya Ueda](https://twitter.com/tenntenn) made from the original design of the Go Gopher which was created by [Renee French](http://reneefrench.blogspot.com/)